Here are the signs of breast cancer:

-- Lump or thickening that does not go away or that changes.
+- Lump or thickening that doesn't go away or that changes

 - Swelling, puckering or dimpling of the breast

 - Over age 50 (75 percent of cases)

 - Women whose mothers or sisters had breast cancer